bhagyapriyyaaa/XAI_Techniques/README.md

   - Cluster 0: Low-value, potentially churned customers
   - Cluster 1: Mid-value, regular customers
   - Cluster 2: High-value, loyal customers

-## Acknowledgements

-This project was developed as part of a technical project under the guidance of Dr. Rakesh Matam at the Indian Institute of Information Technology, Guwahati.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Author